Understanding Texas DWI Penalties

 Navigating the Rockwall Court System

-Understanding the local court system is essential when facing DWI charges in Rockwall.
-The Rockwall County Courthouse handles many DWI cases, and being familiar with its processes can greatly influence the outcome of your case.
+Understanding the local court system is essential when you are facing DWI charges in Rockwall.
+The Rockwall County Courthouse handles many DWI cases, and being familiar with its processes can influence the outcome of your case.
 From arraignment to trial, each phase offers an opportunity to assert your rights and challenge the charges against you.
-Having a seasoned attorney like J. Cameron Cowan who has extensive experience in these courts can give you a strategic advantage.
+Having a seasoned attorney like J. Cameron Cowan, who has extensive experience in these courts, can give you a strategic advantage.

 Common Misconceptions About DWI Charges